rbock44/mbgo/README.md

 $RESPONSE_ID, $REQUEST_ID and $IPADDRESS are placeholders for the javascript code that inserts values there.

-The javascript part can be written in a separate file with human readable format:
+The javascript part can be written in a separate file:

 ```
 function(request, response) {